felixge/node-dirty/README.md

 Returns a promise that finishes once all records have been read from the current database.

 You can already start querying or using a partially loaded database.
-However, documents overwrite their keys as they are loaded, so be careful.
+However, documents overwrite their ids as they are loaded, so be careful.

 ### Dirty.close()